 Compare coded results for inter-rater reliability

-qlm_compare.RdCompares two or more data frames or qlm_coded objects to assess inter-rater
+qlm_compare.RdCompares two or more coded objects to assess inter-rater reliability or

 Usage